SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 If anything, the restrictions placed on purchasing in the name of a spouse have lessened during that time.
 The same cannot be said for any other means by which a foreigner seeks to buy a villa.

-Of the Russians and Chinese buying on the island (barely a blip in the tourism stats ten years ago), only a small percentage are married to Thais.
-But the sheer volume of properties being bought by these two groups (as residents and tourists) has once again put foreign ownership under the spotlight.
+We are not picking on the Russians and the Chinese, but they are the best example to use today.
+Of the Russians and Chinese still buying on the island (who were barely a blip in the tourism stats ten or fifteen years ago), only a small percentage are married to Thais.
+But the sheer volume of properties in Phuket that has been purchased by these two groups over the past ten years (as both residents and tourists), has once again put foreign ownership under the spotlight.

-If it is illegal for foreigners to own landed property, then why are so many villas being constructed in the first place?
+If it is illegal for foreigners to own a villa in Phuket, or specifically the land it sits on, then why are so many villas being constructed on the island in the first place?

-The easy answer to the question above is demand.
-Some foreigners with experienced lawyers are happy to take a 30-year lease on a villa.
-Others, who want actual ownership, make use of Thai companies to buy a villa or a bungalow.
+The easy answer to the question above is demand, especially the huge increase in demand we’ve seen post-Covid for residential villas.
+Some foreigners with experienced lawyers are happy to take a 30-year lease on their villa.
+Others, who want actual ownership, make use of Thai companies.

-Whether as a leasehold, through a legitimate corporate arrangement, or by skirting the law, a certain segment of the foreign market in Phuket will always be drawn to landed property.
+Whether as a leasehold, through a legitimate corporate arrangement, or by skirting the law, a large segment of the foreign market in Phuket will always be drawn to pool villas, rather than foreign freehold condominiums.
 As long as there is demand, new villas will continue to be constructed.

 Investigators in the capital can easily see through an illegal company structure, especially when working with the Department of Business Development (DBD), where the records of all current company shareholders, including foreign ones, are registered.